shuai620/NUC7i7BNH/README.md

 + Upgrade to OC_1.0.5 and recompile most of the outdated kexts post-upgrade.

+### Upgrading to Tahoe from Sequoia

++ Switching Macmini8,1 to MacBookPro16,4.

++ Require OCLP-mod to patch AppleHDA and USB ports.

++ remove "AirportItlwm.kext".

 ### Comments

 + Fix HEVC support in VideoProc, by delete the item in "config.plist": DeviceProperties -> PciRoot(0x0)/Pci(0x2,0x0) -> "AAPL,slot-name".